- Specs capture user intent and requirements

 Quick Start

-Get up and running in minutes:Installation
+Get up and running in minutes:Quick Start Guide

 Create your first spec and issue in under 5 minutes